 Note that the cause of the ulcer was diagnosed as body flukes (gyrodactylus) which are known to carry bacteria on their haptens which are used to latch on to the fish.

-Salt bath -After the ulcer has been swabbed, place the fish in a 0.3% salt bath (3-4 grams of salt per liter).
+Salt bath - After the ulcer has been swabbed, place the fish in a 0.3% Aquarium salt bath (3-4 grams of salt per liter, one tablespoon per gallon).
 This will kill any protozoan parasites and suppress fungal attack.

 If the ulcer is responding to treatment, after a few days the inflammation should decrease or at least not get any worse.
 Don't re-swab the ulcer as it will damage healing tissue.